MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 1. On the **Payment Journal** page, choose the **Void Cheque**, and then choose which cheques to cancel.

 ## <a name="to-void-checks"></a>To void cheques

 When cheque payment have been posted, you can only cancel (void) cheques from the resulting bank ledger entries.

+> [!IMPORTANT]
+> If the cheque is applied to an invoice, unapply the cheque first so that the invoice can be repaid, and then void the cheque.
+If the cheque was printed and did not pay an invoice, then choose **Void Cheque Only** as described in this section.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.
 2. Select the relevant bank account, choose the **Edit** action, and then choose the **Cheque Ledger Entries** action.